casework/CASE-Utility-Verifier/README.md

 The API wraps [RDFLib](https://rdflib.readthedocs.io/en/stable/) for a JSON-LD schematic.
 This verison is only directly adoptable via Python but JSON-LD is also supported in Javascript, PHP, Ruby, Java, C#, and Go.

+## Examples

+The `example` folder contains a slimmed down NLG, for an understanding of some of the basic function variations that exist, as well as a template for all types of conditions checked by the NLG functions.